nastasia8811/EcoSwap-backend/README.md

 ### Backend

-1. In the `RediProject` directory, install dependencies:
+1. In the `EcoSwap` directory, install dependencies:
    `npm install`

 2. Start the development server: